-- Develop shared resources for local industry to help start-up businesses, keep and grow existing businesses, and attract new businesses.
+- Develop shared resources to attract, retain and grow local businesses.

-- Create awareness and recognition through coordinated branding efforts.
+- Create positive awareness and recognition through coordinated branding efforts.

 - Build a stronger workforce — aligning curriculum at local high schools and colleges; raise awareness of food and beverage careers.